AI4WA/OpenOmniFramework/docs/Tutorial/pipeline_customisation.md

 First, it will go to create a task, which name will be `openai_speech2text`, and status will be `pending` with proper parameters.

-AI consumer will consume this task, and after the task is done, it will update this task record with the status `completed`.
+Agent consumer will consume this task, and after the task is done, it will update this task record with the status `completed`.
-And the metadata generated during the AI module running process will be saved in the `result_json` field, with two primary key
+And the metadata generated during the Agent module running process will be saved in the `result_json` field, with two primary key

 - result_profile: this will store the results we expect for this task, like the generated text